Gluten Free Apple Pie

 - To make the filling: In a large mixing bowl combine the sliced apples, lemon juice, coconut sugar, tapioca, vanilla, salt and spices and toss until combined.
 Spoon apple mixture inside pastry lined tin and place back in refrigerator while rolling out the top crust.
 (See note)

 - Roll out the remaining dough disk to an 11" circle.
 If you are making a lattice, cut the dough into 8 or 10 strips (depending on your lattice ability!) and weave the lattice on a sheet of parchment.

 - Remove chilling filled pie from refrigerator and either invert lattice on to the top of the pie, or place the whole rolled pastry on top.
 Seal the pastry pieces together, and crimp the crust, if desired.
 If covering the pie make sure to slice in a few holes to let the pie vent.
 If at any point during the process of making a lattice or placing on the pastry the pie crust gets too warm and is difficult to work with place in the refrigerator on sheet tray until cool enough to handle 10-15 minutes.

 To Bake Pie:

-- Brush crust with egg wash, and coarse sugar, if using and place on a rimmed baking sheet and bake until apples are tender, about 1 hour.
+- Brush crust with egg wash, and coarse sugar, if using and place on a rimmed baking sheet and bake until apples are tender and filling is bubbly, about 1 hour.
 If crust is browning too quickly, tent with aluminum foil.